bloodnok-marine/Graceful_PSU/docs/psu.md

 ## Changes History

-Revision 3 is the current version.
+Revision 3.0, 2024-03-27 is the current version.

-Revision 2 was the first, mostly working version.
+Revision 2.0 was the first released, mostly working, version.

-### Errata from Revision 2
+### Errata from Revision 2.0

 Unfortunately, U1A would often switch momentarily low when power was lost, causing the power-supply to switch on if it was off at the time.